eralmendral/Enki/Tips/How to de-google yourself.md

 ## 4. Removing gmail address from social media platforms.
 - Go to your social media account 'Facebook, Instagram, Tiktok, Youtube, X(Twitter), Pinterest, etc.'
 - Remove your email and replace it with a new email you choose.
+- Or you can entirely delete your social media account.

 ## 5. Further steps will be added for clean up.